docker/docs/content/manuals/compose/how-tos/startup-order.md

 description: How to control service startup and shutdown order in Docker Compose
 keywords: documentation, docs, docker, compose, startup, shutdown, order
 title: Control startup and shutdown order in Compose
-linkTitle: Control startup order
+linkTitle: Control startup and shutdown order
-weight: 120
+weight: 30
-notoc: true
+aliases:
+- /compose/startup-order/
 ---

 You can control the order of service startup and shutdown with the